The Doha Round – The Basics

 - reduction and eventual elimination of subsidies for agricultural goods

-- reduction in trade distorting domestic subsidies
+- reduction in trade-distorting domestic subsidies

-The declaration called for special and differential treatment for the trade in agricultural goods, but failed to address domestic subsidies or tariff reduction goals.
+The declaration called for special and differential treatment for the trade-in agricultural goods but failed to address domestic subsidies or tariff reduction goals.
 Perhaps, more importantly, none of the objectives or commitments contained firm timelines for completion.

-The Least Developed Countries (LDC’s) called for duty and quota free access to developed country markets as part of the Zanzibar declaration.
+The Least Developed Countries (LDC’s) called for duty and quota-free access to developed country markets as part of the Zanzibar declaration.
 This was given lip service, but no real implementation teeth, at Doha.
 The Doha declaration made a promise to promise to look at the issue, but no clear objectives.

-In 2005, some of these elements became reality, as amendments to TRIPS made it easier for LDC’s to acquire and manufacture generic versions of medicines and to export under compulsory licenses to produce.
+In 2005, some of these elements became a reality, as amendments to TRIPS made it easier for LDC’s to acquire and manufacture generic versions of medicines and to export under compulsory licenses to produce.
 This provision was scheduled to go into effect in 2013.This Amendment to Article 31 of the TRIPS agreement.
 It provided that drugs be exported to countries that lacked manufacturing capacity under national compulsory licensing agreements.
 As 2013 dawned, the implementation pushed out to 2021.